 At 05:40 the next morning we zipped through the gate (31.297333, 121.859434) to the vast reclaimed area of Hengsha Island.
 Formerly intertidal shoals at the mouth of the Yangtze River, the area, now walled in, offers some of the best birding in Shanghai.

 The sod farm has long since been destroyed, but memories of those times, as well as my observations of the species on its breeding grounds near Hulun Lake in Inner Mongolia, still live in me, and they told me where to look for the bird.
-One needs to find habitat reminiscent of the dry, stony steppe on which it breeds.
+One needs to find habitat reminiscent of the dry, stony steppe on which the species breeds.

 We were driving along the coastal road that skirts the southern edge of the reclaimed area.
 The morning was hazy, with air pollution giving me the sniffles, but even with the reduced visibility one could appreciate the power of the Yangtze looming behind.